alifaiyaz1120/NOZAMA-MERN/README.md

 # NOZAMA 🛍️ 🛒 - MERN Stack Edition

 ## Latest Improved Version with AWS!
 Nozama just got a fantastic upgrade with cool AWS (Amazon Web Services) features!
-See the GitHub repository (https://github.com/alifaiyaz1120/NOZAMA).
+Check out this GitHub repository (https://github.com/alifaiyaz1120/NOZAMA).

 ## Overview
 Nozama is an online shopping platform built with the MERN stack, which includes MongoDB, ExpressJS, ReactJS, and Node.js.
 Our goal is to make shopping enjoyable and user-friendly for you.
 The website has a modern design that works well on all devices.
 You can easily browse products, search for specific items, and make purchases effortlessly.